 But the senior’s touchdown led to some confusion and complaints, mainly from the Junior coaches led by Sonny Delpizzo, Aerik Ross, Blake Baker, Nico Mashkouri, Marcus Salmeron, Reno DiGesualdo, Evan Quinonez, Keegan Holloran, Danny Bartrez, Cody Salazar, Cody Case, and Connor Bettencourt.

-Earlier in the game, the juniors had to go all the way to the endzone to score, but the seniors scored at the 25 yard line.
+Earlier in the game, the juniors had to go all the way to the end zone to score, but the seniors scored at the 25-yard line.
 Coaches screamed at the refs, volunteer junior and senior boys, before they eventually came to terms with the fact that these were the rules the rest of the game would be held to.

 Both teams scored again before the end of the half, going into halftime with a score of 22-12.